AgentTroll/blog/2019-01-16-intro-to-control-theory.md

 on the device is capable of measuring it (e.g. an encoder or a thermocouple).
-Then, the *error* is computed by subtracting the current state of the system from the setpoint.
+Then, the *error* is computed by subtracting the current state of the system from the setpoint, where error is simply a metric of how far away the current state of the mechanism is from where the setpoint  is.
 Finally, a command will be sent to compensate for the error.
-This will be repeated at a set time interval until the error becomes, or gets close enough to 0.
+This will be repeated at a set time interval until the error becomes, or gets close enough to 0, meaning that the mechanism has reached its setpoint.

 ![Abstract Loop]({{ site.url }}/blog/img/itct-abstract-loop.svg)

 The process of computing the output based on the error value is known as PID (sometimes PIDF), where the letters stand for proportional, integral, derivative, and feed.

 `// TODO`